gbblack/mansus/00 Style Guides/Decimal Write Up.md

 14 CLI Tools
 15 Games
-16 Shared - for any common utilities I would use across projects 17 Snippets - for coding proactoce like leetcode or rustlinga 18 Other People - github repos cloned from another profile 19 ??
+16 Shared - for any common utilities I would use across projects 17 Snippets - for coding practice like leetcode or rustlinga 18 Other People - github repos cloned from another profile 19 ??